jonlpersson/ed-latimore/site/_posts/2023-10-22-being-from-the-shit-makes-you-a-better-teacher.md

 categories:
   - Stoic-Street-Smarts-Newsletter
 description: >-
-  Although it'll be 10 years this December, my memories of being a hardcore alcoholic are fresh in my mind.
-These memories ensure that I'm never tempted to pick up the bottle again.
+  "Although it'll be 10 years this December, my memories of being a hardcore alcoholic are fresh in my mind.
+These memories ensure that I'm never tempted to pick up the bottle again."
 image: /assets/images/posts/ed-from-the-shit.jpeg
 ---
 This week's newsletter is short, but hopefully it will change someone's life.